 Follow-Up After Treatment for Canine Melanoma

-For tumors that appear to be well-controlled by treatment and have not spread, oncologists typically recommend scheduling rechecks every three months.1 At these visits you should expect at least a physical exam to check the previous tumor site and lymph nodes, and chest X-rays to check for spread.
-If your dog is getting Oncept, the vaccine needs a booster every 6 months.
+At these visits, you should expect a physical exam to check the previous tumor site and lymph nodes, plus chest x-rays to check for spread.

 Palliative Therapy for Dogs with Melanoma

 With palliative therapy, the priorities switch from treating cancer to increasing life quality.
+Pain management and life quality will be the focus.
 You and your veterinarian will keep your dog comfortable and aim to maintain and increase his or her quality of life.

-You will work with your veterinarian to determine the best follow-up schedule to ensure that your dog is comfortable and living the best life that she can even with this diagnosis.
+You will work with your veterinarian to determine the best follow-up schedule to ensure your dog is comfortable and living the best life she can, even with this diagnosis.

 What the End Stages of Melanoma in Dogs Look Like

-Melanoma is aggressive and metastasizes quickly, and so death is often by euthanasia.
+Melanoma is aggressive and metastasizes quickly, which is why death is often by euthanasia.
 A peaceful, pain-free, and fear-free death is the best option in the following scenarios:

-- When the tumor has spread to the lungs and your dog cannot breathe.
+- When the tumor has spread to the lungs, your dog cannot breathe.

 - When the tumor spreads to internal organs and affects the function of the gastrointestinal tract, it causes him to lose weight or refuse to eat.